18 Countries That Are Closing Their Doors To Tourists—Here’s Why

 6. Amsterdam, Netherlands

-Amsterdam has become synonymous with tourist hotspots, drawing millions each year.
-However, the influx has led to issues like noise pollution and overcrowding.
-To tackle this, the city has halted new hotel developments and is promoting lesser-known areas.
+The influx of tourists has led to issues like noise pollution and overcrowding.
+To tackle this, Amsterdam has halted new hotel developments and is promoting lesser-known areas.
 These efforts aim to disperse tourists more evenly and relieve pressure on the city center.

 Amsterdam is redefining its relationship with tourists, seeking a sustainable balance that respects both visitors and residents.

 7. Kyoto, Japan

-To combat this, Kyoto has introduced etiquette guidelines for visitors, promoting respectful behavior.
+The increase in the number of tourists during cherry blossom season has led to crowding and littering.
+Kyoto has introduced etiquette guidelines for visitors, promoting respectful behavior.
 This helps maintain the city’s tranquility and cultural integrity.

 Kyoto’s approach highlights the importance of mutual respect between tourists and locals, fostering a more harmonious experience for all.